agombolay/ribose-map/README.md

 **Goal**: To create a streamlined bioinformatics pipeline to analyze Ribose-seq libraries on any Linux platform

 <p align="justify">
 <b>Background</b>: The original scripts used to analyze Ribose-seq libraries required Platform Load Sharing Facility (LSF) workload management software to run properly.
-To enable the user to efficiently analyze their sequenced Ribose-seq libraries, I have created an updated, streamlined version of the Ribose-seq analysis pipeline that does not depend on LSF.
-This pipeline was designed to run on any Linux platform, and it consists of both Bash scripts and Python scripts.
+To enable the user to efficiently analyze their sequenced ribose-seq libraries, I have created an updated, streamlined version of the Ribose-seq analysis pipeline that does not depend on LSF.
+This pipeline has been designed to run on any Linux platform, and it consists of both Bash scripts and R scripts.
 The pipeline includes a script to automatically download all required input files, the appropriate directory structure (as a GitHub repository), and the required software.
-Currently, the pipeline is tailored to analyze the DNA of either of four different common organisms, including <i>Saccharomyces cerevisiae</i> (nuclear and mitochondrial DNA), <i>Escherichia coli K12</i>, <i>Mus musculus</i> (mouse embroynic fibroblast DNA), and humans (HeLa cell DNA).
 </p>

 <p align="justify">
-<b>Significance</b>:

-With minimal software dependencies, environment set-up, and comprehensive documentation, Ribose-Map allows users to readily profile the identity and distribution of rNMPs in any organism of interest.
+<b>Significance</b>: With minimal software dependencies, environment set-up, and comprehensive documentation, Ribose-Map allows users to readily profile the identity and distribution of rNMPs in any organism of interest.
 </p>

 ## Usage